Yassim/Scripts/README.md

 Licence
 ===========================

-Unless otherwise stated, these script are release under the MIT licence, in the hope that they will be useful.
+Unless otherwise stated, these scripts are released under the MIT licence, in the hope that they will be useful.

 The MIT License (MIT)
 Copyright (c) 2012 Andrew Phillips ( andrew.j.w.phillips -- gmail )